MalindiFrank/4phrases/README.md

 # 4 Phrases

 4Phrases is a simple web application that displays random quotes with interactive features.
 Users can swipe or tap to change quotes, view authors, and alter background colors.
 The idea for the application is a minimal and user-friendly interface.
 Feel free to add any improvements.
 [Check It Out!](https://4phrases.netlify.app/)

-# Awesome Features To Note
+# Some Features To Note

 - **Swipe and Tap Interactions**: Utilizes Hammer.js to detect swipe and tap gestures.
 - **Dynamic Background Colors**: Changes background colors randomly from a predefined set.